Guna-07/Task-tracker/README.md

-"#Task Tracker App with Angular"
+#Task Tracker App with Angular

 Overview
 This is a simple Task Tracker web application built using Angular.
 It allows users to add, delete, and track the status of tasks.
 The application utilizes Angular for the frontend and is designed to provide a clean and intuitive interface for managing tasks.